pril 10, 1919.

 their control.

-The Dyeing Room, Robert T.
+The Dyeing Room, Robert

-McMaster’s second novel, is an absorbing blend
+T. McMaster’s second novel, is an absorbing

-of adventure, mystery, and romance populated
+blend of adventure, mystery, and romance

-with characters so life-like they seem to leap
+populated with characters so life-like they seem

-our forebears, an era that, however distant,
+the world of our forebears, an era that, however

-still speaks to us across the generations.
+distant, still speaks to us across the

 September, 1917.
 The nation has entered the